The four (4) categories that are tracked for the Church Copyright License Report are as follows:

-Report one (1) credit each time a song is printed in a bulletin, on a song sheet, in a songbook, on a transparency or slide, or when you create a customized arrangement.
-Only report the songs on the master copy.
+Action: Report one (1) credit each time a song is printed in a bulletin, on a song sheet, in a songbook, on a transparency or slide, or when you create a customized arrangement.

 A song was printed in the weekly church bulletin and 200 copies of the bulletin were printed for the congregation.
-You would report the song as 1 Print; not 200.
+You would report the song as one (1) Print credit; not 200.

-A song was printed on a song sheet and copies were distributed to ten worship leaders for this week’s service.
-You would only report 1 Print activity for that song, not 10.
+A song was printed on a song sheet and copies were distributed to ten worship leaders for this week’s worship service.
+You would only report one (1) Print credit for that song, not 10.
 Two months later, you use the same song on a new song sheet and distribute copies to your ten worship leaders.
-You would add another (1) Print credit to represent another reproduction of that song.
+You would add another one (1) Print credit to represent another reproduction of that song.

 The common use of the church: Projecting songs through a presentation software.